huenique/aliexpress-store-scraper/README.md

 4. Test with fresh cookies
 5. Submit a pull request

-## ⚠️ Important Notes
+## Important Notes

-- **Fresh cookies required**: AliExpress tokens expire regularly
+- Fresh cookies are required: AliExpress tokens expire regularly
-- **Rate limiting**: Be respectful to AliExpress servers
+- Rate limiting: Please be respectful to AliExpress servers
-- **Legal compliance**: Use responsibly and respect terms of service
+- Legal compliance: Use responsibly and respect AliExpress terms of service
-- **Educational purpose**: This is for learning reverse engineering techniques
+- Educational purpose: This project is for learning and research purposes only

----

-**🎉 Mission Accomplished**: Complete reverse engineering of AliExpress's internal API with a powerful CLI tool!